18347-tech/Profitly/README.md

-# LocalLedger
+# Profitly

-LocalLedger is a simple web-based finance tracker designed to help small local businesses record income and expenses and view basic profit summaries.
+Profitly is a simple web-based finance tracker designed to help small local businesses record income and expenses and view basic profit summaries.

 ## Features
 - Add income and expenses